 We aim to reply fully, in writing, within 10 working days of receiving complaints, although this may extend to 20 working days for more complex complaints.

 If exceptional circumstances mean we cannot do this we will contact you to explain why there is a delay.
 We'll also let you know the date we aim to deal with your complaint.

 5 What to do if you are not happy with our response

 If you are unhappy with the first stage response and cannot reach an agreement after discussions with the responding manager, please contact us to ask us to arrange a complaint review for the Chief Executive.

 If you are still not satisfied you have the right to complain to the Local Government and Social Care Ombudsman.

 The aim of our complaints procedure is to provide customers with a fair, objective and consistent process that will resolve the complaint as quickly as possible.

-However, we also have an obligation to use resources efficiently and there may be occasions where the chief operating officer, director, head of service or equivalent decides that a complainant is demonstrating behaviour which is unreasonably persistent or unacceptable.
+However, we also have an obligation to use resources efficiently and there may be occasions where the Chief Executive, director, head of service or equivalent decides that a complainant is demonstrating behaviour which is unreasonably persistent or unacceptable.

 The guidance below aims to: